MiamiOH-CSE274/Interactive-Debugging/README.md

 * 9.a) What is the bug in the printing loop?

+ The bug, I believe, is the fact that the `outfile` command uses the i variable instead of the j variable, which would mean the 8 gets printed in the same spot for as large as sideLength is.

 Step 10
 -------
 In the previous step you should have discovered that the “grid[i*sideLength +i]” is incorrect … you really wanted “grid[i*sideLength + j]”.
 Make the fix, and re-run your code to see if we are closer to having correct output.

 * 10.a) What is wrong with the picture now?

+Now, the picture is partially printed on the right half of the window, and there isn't a full triangle yet on the screen.

 Step 11
 -------